Introduction to Crate Training Your Dog

 Should You Crate Train Your Puppy?

 Absolutely.
-In fact, The Association of Professional Dog Trainers recommends crate training to introduce safe socialization practices.
+In fact, the Association of Professional Dog Trainers recommends crate training to introduce safe socialization practices.
 On the surface, crates seem like small spaces for dogs, but they are cozy spaces for them that also protect your house.
 Sometimes, they even protect your guests from exuberant puppy play.
 However, they also provide a safe space for pups to retreat to when they feel overwhelmed.

 Crate training is similar to a time-out for puppies.
 When a pup becomes rambunctious, pup parents use the crate not for punishment, but for calming down.
 Being removed from a situation for a small amount of time is monumentally important to teach pups when they are getting too rowdy.
 When they come back out, they are often more relaxed and ready for socializing at a more appropriate energy level.